Atlanta’s Eubanks stuns Tsitsipas at Wimbledon to reach his first Grand Slam quarterfinal

 Eubanks, a 6-foot-7, big-serving American making his Wimbledon debut at age 27 right after claiming the first ATP title of his career, reached the quarterfinals at a major for the first time by stunning two-time Slam runner-up Stefanos Tsitsipas 3-6, 7-6 (4), 3-6, 6-4, 6-4 in a little over three hours on Monday.

-“I feel like I’m living a dream right now.
-This is absolutely insane, when you paint all of the context.
-I’ve tried so much to block everything out and just focus on the next match — as cliché as it sounds — but ... it’s surreal,” Eubanks, who is from Atlanta Westlake High and played college tennis at Georgia Tech, told the crowd during an on-court interview.
-“It’s unbelievable.
-I can’t believe this.”
+“It’s surreal.
+I can’t really describe it,” said Eubanks, who is from Atlanta’s Westlake High and played college tennis at Georgia Tech.

+“I just think the entire experience, all together, has just been a whirlwind.
+It’s been something that you dream about,” Eubanks said.
+"I didn’t really know if that dream would actually come true.
+I’m sitting here in it now, so it’s pretty cool.“

-Why would he?
-He is ranked a career-best 43rd right now but had a win-loss record of merely 6-10 before going on the run to the trophy at Mallorca, Spain, on July 1.
+He is ranked a career-best 43rd right now and had a win-loss record of merely 6-10 before going on the run to the trophy at Mallorca, Spain, on July 1.
 That came on grass, which he decided he hated a month ago — calling it “the stupidest surface” in a text he sent to International Tennis Hall of Fame member Kim Clijsters — after exiting in the second round at a low-level ATP Challenger Tour event.

 “Those words will never come out of my mouth for the rest of my career.
 The grass and I, we’ve had a very strenuous, I would say, relationship over the years,” Eubanks said after accumulating 53 winners, 16 more than Tsitsipas.
 “But right now, I think it’s my best friend.”